microsoft/Olive/examples/lora/casual_lm/README.md

 # Fine tuning LM model using LoRA

+THIS IS A WORK IN PROGRESS, INCOMPLETE EXAMPLE

 This folder contains a sample use case of Olive to finetune and optimize a PyTorch model using LoRA.

 Performs optimization pipeline: